Omycron83/Notes/Current Life.md

 - Get into routine w.r.t. getting up/going to bed
 - Fix procrastination once and for all (everything purpose-driven, even relaxing)
 - Plan days entirely -> Have a binding deadline for everything
+- Work more with pen and paper to fix thinking and spare memory slots (its not about recalling something, but about knowing where to look)
 - Start to look at things that help for background noises
 - Start to work on one extra thing/day
 - Start volunteering?